Essential exercise games & toys for fine motor milestones

 Problems that can arise with fine motor skills

-Children develop at different rates.
-But there are milestones which they generally reach at certain ages.
+Children develop at different speeds.
+But there are milestones that they generally reach at certain ages.

 Including the fine motor milestones.

 For example, by the age of 5 or 6, children can usually copy shapes and letters and use a fork and spoon with control.